 In line with the existing literature (Clapp and Salavei, 2010; Clapp et al., 2012), the age coefficient is positive, with older buildings having a higher probability of being purchased for redevelopment.
 The estimated age coefficient is stable across specifications and statistically significant.
-Interestingly, the magnitude of the coefficients of the two informational signals exceeds the one of building age (measured in decades), suggesting that these variables might be at least as influential for redevelopment decisions as building age for common in-sample values.
+Interestingly, the magnitude of the coefficients of the two market signals exceeds the one of building age (measured in decades), suggesting that these variables might be at least as influential for redevelopment decisions as building age for common in-sample values.
 To verify this proposition, we next investigate AMEs.

 The capital intensity gap AME - which, as reported in Column 5 of Table 2, equals 1.4 percentage points - is very close to the one for the type of economic activity mismatch.
-To better assess the magnitude of each informational signal on the investors' intent to redevelop, in Figure 4, we plot the predicted probability of redevelopment $(P(D^{Red}) = 1)$ against the values taken by the signals $z^{Gap}$ and $z^{Mism}$ in the regression sample.
+To better assess the magnitude of each market signal on the investors' intent to redevelop, in Figure 4, we plot the predicted probability of redevelopment $(P(D^{Red}) = 1)$ against the values taken by the signals z^{Gap} and z^{Mism} in the regression sample.
 As can be seen, higher values of both signals unequivocally are associated with higher probabilities of buy-to-redevelop investment strategies.
-In the case of the signal $z^{Gap}$ , a given building that is not subject to capital intensity gap $(z^{Gap} = \ln 1 = 0)$ has, ceteris paribus, approximately a three percent probability of redevelopment.
-If the same building were located in a market where HBU properties have a capital intensity that is, on average, about 12 times bigger than the one of the observed building $(z^S = \ln 12 \approx 2.5)$ , its probability of redevelopment would go up to almost eight percent.
-In other words, the probability of investing in the property for redevelopment increases by 166% in relative terms.
-A building for which investors' decisions do not signal an economic activity mismatch $(z^{Type} = 0)$ has, ceteris paribus, a
+In the case of the signal z^{Gap} , a given building that is not subject to capital intensity gap ($z^{Gap} = \ln 1 = 0$) has, ceteris paribus, approximately a three percent probability of redevelopment.
+If the same building were located in a market where HBU properties have a capital intensity that is, on average, about 12 times bigger than the one of the observed building ($z^S = \ln 12 \approx 2.5$), its probability of redevelopment would go up to almost eight percent.
+In other words, the probability of investing in the property for redevelopment increases by 166% in relative terms.25 A building for which investors' decisions do not signal an economic activity mismatch ($z^{Type} = 0$) has, ceteris paribus, a probability of redevelopment of about 2.8 percent.
+If the same building were located in a market where properties are all built for a different type of economic activity ($z^{Type} = 1$), its probability of redevelopment would increase approximately by 4.2 percent,